jake-knerr/chess/README.md

 #### Fragments style a component's child/inner content.
 By default, create a fragment by writing a rule that start begins with the component's name class selector and then use additional selectors to select the child content.

 Prefer to use the simplest selectors possible that will not overmatch.
-Each rule should only use one class selector, which is typically the defining rule class selector.

 > Isn't this madness?
 The prevailing wisdom is that using child combinators leads to specificity problems and unmanageable CSS.
 In my experience, as long as components are well designed, selecting inner content via type simple selectors, combinators, and pseudo-classes results in far less work, code, and complexity.
 The risk of overmatching is real.
 But, since CSS gives us a huge array of selectors, we can use them to be very specific as to what we select.
 Instead of ignoring all of the tools CSS gives us, we should embrace and use them.